Full Circle Moment: From RevUp Founders to RevUp Investors

 Made me blubber like a baby.

-Sometimes we get lost in the mechanics of early stage investing.
-Lost in the jargon about valuations, dilution, exit multiples.
-For those of us at the bottom of the investing pyramid, taking risks on fledgling companies and their bravely delusional founders, the mechanics are but a diversion.
+But for those of us at the bottom of the investing pyramid—the early stage fools who take risks on fledgling companies and their bravely delusional founders—the mechanics are but a diversion.
+The feels will get you every time.

 ———